 You’ll have to pay for accommodation in convertible pesos, since national-peso hotels are for Cubans only; casas particulares can be let to national-peso-paying Cubans or convertible-peso-paying foreigners, but not to both.
 You’re unlikely to find a hotel room for less than $25CUC, though some of the older, more basic hotels that cater to Cubans as much as foreign visitors offer lower rates.
 Rooms in casas particulares, which are always doubles, generally cost between $20CUC and $35CUC, though for long stays in some places outside the capital, you may be able to negotiate a nightly price below $20CUC.

-The cost of public transport is most flexible within the towns and cities, where local buses cost next to nothing, but most foreign visitors use taxis or tourist buses.
-When travelling long distances non-Cubans are, on the whole, obliged to use convertible-peso services, whether on buses, trains or planes.
+When travelling long distances non-Cubans are, on the whole, obliged to use convertible-peso services, whether on buses, long-distance taxis, trains or planes.
 If you travel by Víazul bus, expect to pay between $10CUC and $50CUC for most journeys (for example, Havana to Varadero is $10CUC, Havana to Trinidad $25CUC and Havana to Santiago de Cuba $51CUC).
 Long-distance private taxis can sometimes work out cheaper than buses if you share them with three or four other hard-currency-paying travellers, with a 100km trip costing as little as $5–10CUC each.
+The cost of public transport is more flexible within the towns and cities, where local buses cost next to nothing, though most foreign visitors use taxis or tourist buses.

 Though museum entrance costs are generally low, often only $1–2CUC, most places charge a larger sum, commonly between $2–5CUC, for the right to take photos, and as much as $25CUC to enter with a video camera.